Shochiku: As Shochiku Corporation

 During the war years, Shochiku's president, Shiro Kido, helped establish the Dai Nippon Eiga Kyokai (Greater Japan Film association), whose purpose was to coordinate the industry's efforts with Japanese government policy.
 From the mid-1930s until 1945, the films produced by Shochiku and other Japanese movie companies were propagandistic.

-After the surrender of Japan, Kido and Shochiku's co-founder Otani were arrested and charged with Class-A war crimes by the Allied occupation authorities.
+After the surrender of Japan, Kido and Shochiku's co-founder Otani were arrested and charged with Class-A war crimes by the Allied occupation authorities however, Otani's charges were ultimately dropped after the list of war criminals was deemed too large.